Muhakkima: History

 At first, Hosts of Hurqus were among those who participated in the Muslim conquest of Persia led by Arfajah, Rashidun general who commands the army and navy in Iraq.
 During Conquest of Khuzestan, Hurqus defeated Hormuzan in 638 at Ahvaz (known as Hormizd-Ardashir in modern era) to subdue the city.
 However, later during the reign of Uthman, Hurqus was one of the ringleaders from Basra that conspired to assassinate Uthman.
 They are the soldiers of Ali during the battle of Siffin, who later rebelled towards the Caliphate of Ali and planned their rebellion in the village of Haruri.

-The host of Hurqus also contained another Kharijite embryos that hail from Bajila tribe, which led by Abd Allah ibn Wahb al-Rasibi, who latter became founder of Ibadi group.
+The host of Hurqus also contained another Kharijite embryos that hail from Bajila tribe, which led by Abd Allah ibn Wahb al-Rasibi, who later became founder of Ibadi group.